Day Image

 USDJPY: technical overview

 There are signs of a meaningful top in place after the market put in a multi-year high in 2024.
-At this point, the door is now open for a deeper setback below the 2024 low at 139.58 over the coming sessions exposing a retest of the 2023 low.
-Rallies should be well capped below 150.00.
+At this point, rallies should be well capped ahead of 160.00 ahead of a fresh down-leg back towards the 2024 low at 139.58.
+A break below 154.39 will strengthen the outlook.

 USDJPY Chart